apollographql/space-kit/README.md

 Similar to icons, Space Kit illustrations are stored and generated from [`src/illustrations/svgs`](./src/illustrations/svgs).
 To build the stories for newly added illustrations, run `npm run illustrations:generate`.

+### Pictograms

+Similar to icons & illustrations, Space Kit pictograms are stored and generated from [`src/pictograms/svgs`](./src/pictograms/svgs).
+To build the stories for newly added pictograms, run `npm run pictograms:generate`.

 ### TypeScript

 To watch all TypeScript projects for development, run the `npm run watch` script.